HeyItsLollie/Misc-Scripts/README.md

 ## Contents ##

 * Impact Racing (PS1)<br>
- — Attempting to document its image and model formats, as my first step into learning how to reverse proprietary game file formats.
+ — Attempting to document the game's image and model formats, as my first step into learning how to reverse proprietary game file formats.
 I've currently figured out how to read its image texture format.